ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Overwrite step for HomematicIP-Temperature sensors with wrong min and max values.
 * (sbormann) Added option to send state-values when clicking on play, pause and stop to media.
 * (sbormann) Updated dependencies.
+* (sbormann) Added sections to widget options.
+* (sbormann) Added option to show state and level devided for device type value.

 ### 1.9.6 (2021-08-21)
 * (sbormann) Removed some unnecessary horizontal lines in dialog.